piwvh/php-eureka/README.md

 when Eureka is down.

-For caching all available instances of a specific service, you can call `fetchInstances()` method which return all instances of a services, fetched from Eureka:
+For caching all available instances of a specific service, you can call `fetchInstances()` method which return all instances of a service, fetched from Eureka:

 ```php
 $instances = $client->fetchInstances("the-service");